How A Fractional Head of Logistics Model Works

 The goal is alignment on both sides before moving forward.

-The next step is spending time on-site to understand how the operation actually functions.
+The next step is a scoping discussion to understand how the operation actually functions.

 This typically includes: